This post may contain affiliate links. Please read our disclosure policy.

 a mixture of dijon mustard and mayonnaise spread on top of four halves of Hawaiian rolls.

-1. Dijon-Mayonnaise Mixture: In a small bowl, mix together Dijon mustard and mayonnaise.
-Cut the dinner rolls in half and apply this mixture to the top halves of the rolls and set them aside for later.
+1. Make the Sauce: In a small bowl, stir together the Dijon mustard and mayonnaise.
+Slice the dinner rolls in half and spread the mixture on the top halves.
+Set aside.

 four thanksgiving turkey sliders in a small red baking dish.